Harsheen-Kaur-Projects/civicassist-product-case-study/06-reflection.md

 The initial research looked at how real portals like MahaDBT and NSP handle these situations.
 Interviews came later, during usability testing: a couple of the PRD's requirements are tagged `[Interview]` because of what came up in those conversations.
 What I found was reassuring in the worst possible way: some of the same ambiguity already exists in the systems people are actually using.
 MahaDBT's 2.0 rollout left applications stuck because of portal issues, while NSP's troubleshooting guidance makes it clear that income certificate validity isn't governed by one consistent rule across every situation.

 None of that is an AI hallucinating.
-It's the same basic problem showing up somewhere else: a system can leave someone with what looks like a definite outcome when the underlying situation is actually unclear.
+It's the same basic problem showing up somewhere else, a system can leave someone with what looks like a definite outcome when the underlying situation is actually unclear.

 ## What testing actually showed